Cypress (former Alberta provincial electoral district)

 Cypress was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1926 to 1986.

 History

-The Cypress electoral district was formed prior to the 1926 Alberta general election when the Medicine Hat electoral district was split, with the territory surrounding the City of Medicine Hat being retained in the Medicine Hat district and the remaining territory south of the city to the United States border forming the new Cypress district.
+The Cypress electoral district was formed prior to the 1926 Alberta general election when the Medicine Hat electoral district was split, with the city of Medicine Hat and surrounding area being retained in the Medicine Hat district and the remaining territory from the city to the Canada–United States border forming a new Cypress district.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

-The Cypress electoral district would be abolished prior to the 1986 Alberta general election, with a small portion in the south-east becoming part of Taber-Warner and the remaining portions becoming the Cypress-Redcliff electoral district.
+The Cypress electoral district was abolished prior to the 1986 Alberta general election, with a small portion in the south-east becoming part of Taber-Warner and the remaining portions becoming the Cypress-Redcliff electoral district.